jspv/tesla_dashcam_ec2lambda/Readme.md

 ## Getting Started

 You will need a process for getting Tesla Sentry-mode files to an AWS S3 bucket and a way to send an SNS message to trigger the lambda when the files have been uploaded.
 I use a slight modification of the marcone build of [teslausb](https://github.com/marcone/teslausb) that sends the SNS message after each folder is uploaded.
-The modification can be found at https://github.com/jspv/teslausb
+The modification can be found [here](https://github.com/jspv/teslausb/tree/per-event-sns).

 To receive push notifications, take a look at [Pushover](https://pushover.net) - this project currelty only supports Pushover messages.